 San Jose - Easton is a very small town located in the state of Illinois.
-With a population of 1,586 people and just one neighborhood, San Jose - Easton is the 614th largest community in Illinois.
-San Jose - Easton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+With a population of 1,592 people and just one neighborhood, San Jose - Easton is the 614th largest community in Illinois.
+Much of the housing stock in San Jose - Easton was built prior to World War II, making it one of the older and more historic towns in the country.

 San Jose - Easton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, San Jose - Easton is a town of managers, sales and office workers, and service providers.
 There are especially a lot of people living in San Jose - Easton who work in management occupations (15.56%), sales jobs (10.12%), and healthcare suport services (9.08%).

-The education level of San Jose - Easton citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.12% of adults 25 and older in San Jose - Easton have a college degree.
+In terms of college education, San Jose - Easton is nearly on par with the US average for all cities of 21.84%: 17.12% of adults 25 and older in San Jose - Easton have a bachelor's degree or advanced degree.

 The per capita income in San Jose - Easton in 2022 was $40,099, which is upper middle income relative to Illinois and the nation.
 This equates to an annual income of $160,396 for a family of four.
 However, San Jose - Easton contains both very wealthy and poor people as well.